 During the Reagan Administration, Mr. Goldfield served as U.S. Assistant Secretary of Commerce for Trade Development.
 In that capacity, he supported the competitive position of U.S. industries in the U.S. and overseas.
 He was also responsible for developing and implementing export strategies, including export and project finance for American business.
 Prior to his appointment at the U.S. Department of Commerce, Mr. Goldfield served on the White House staff as Assistant Counsel and subsequently as Associate Counsel to the President.

 Previously, he served as assistant and law clerk to Philip W. Buchan, Counsel to President Gerald R. Ford, and was appointed by President Ford to a four-year term as a member of the National Advisory Committee for Juvenile Justice and Delinquency Prevention.

 He serves on the U.S. Chamber of Commerce Board of Directors and as a Board Member of the International Center for Religion and Diplomacy.

-Mr. Goldfield graduated from Georgetown University Law Center and holds a Master’s degree in Urban Studies from Occidental College.
+Mr. Goldfield graduated from Georgetown University Law Center and holds a M.A. in Urban Studies from Occidental College.
 He was one of 36 individuals nationally awarded a CORO Foundation Fellowship in Public Affairs.
 Mr. Goldfield graduated cum laude from Connecticut College with a B.A. in Asian Studies.

 He is based in Washington, D.C.